davemartino/Sample1/README.md

 # Sample1
 First repository for class purposes.
+And this is my first edit.